line All blogs| Archive | Previous blog

 © Ken Burnett 2010.

-Ken Burnett has more than three decades experience as a client, agency head, consultant and adviser to fundraising agencies and clients around the world.
-His books on fundraising and communication include the classic Relationship Fundraising: a donor-based approach to the business of raising money and The Zen of Fundraising.
-Find out more here.
+At the time of writing this blog Ken Burnett had more than three decades experience as a client, agency head, consultant and adviser to fundraising agencies and clients around the world.
+His books on fundraising and communication include three editions of the classic Relationship Fundraising: a donor-based approach to the business of raising money (1992, 2002, and 2024), The Zen of Fundraising and more.
+Fill the gaps in your library here.

 Above: a simple request that ignores the universal power of reciprocity.
 And, below: the inevitable pained reply that follows.